UPS Systems becomes a member of JOSCAR

 We strongly recommend that you run your generator for around ten minutes every week.
 Operating most generators for less than 10 minutes at a time will encourage carbonisation because the engine will not achieve its normal operating temperature and ‘burn off’ excess soot deposits.
 However, if the generator is run without a connected load for more than 10 minutes, the engine will ‘idle’, causing a build up of soot.

 Regular maintenance is essential to ensure reliability should a power failure occur.
-Taking a maintenance contract ensures that, if there is an emergency, an engineer will be despatched within four hours of a fault being reported.
+Taking a maintenance contract ensures that, if there is an emergency, an engineer will be dispatched within four hours of a fault being reported.
 A typical maintenance contract, such as those we provide, include two visits every year to clean filters and check or change the oil and battery fluids (on certain models) in addition to the other regular checks to ensure reliability.

 The REMO® service keeps you informed.
 If you are alerted that your generator has started outside normal office hours, you have the option of shutting your IT systems down in an orderly manner or ensuring sufficient fuel is on-site for the generator to continue providing power.

-The service can be be performed independently, or as an addition to the generator maintenance, and is undertaken by attaching an electrical load to the generator and monitoring results.
+The service can be performed independently, or as an addition to the generator maintenance, and is undertaken by attaching an electrical load to the generator and monitoring results.

 The generator is first run at 50% load for thirty minutes, then at 100% load for an hour and a half, and finally at 110% load for the last thirty minutes.
 This two hour test under load ascertains the generator’s ability to provide the required power over time.
 A test sheet report is produced which will list the results.